microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-02.md

 1. Run the following command to build & run the application.

     ```shell
-    docker compose up --build -d
+    docker compose up --build -d --remove-orphans
     ```

 1. Navigate to the locally running application in the browser (http://localhost) & play the game

-    >Common Problems:
+    > Common Problems:
+    >
     > - If the docker image does not start correctly, it may be because it cannot access the database.
 Verify that connections can be made to the server.
 By default, the server will restrict access to the database.
 Add a firewall rule.

 ### Check for records in the database

 1. Open the Azure portal (https://portal.azure.com).